 In addition, the results clearly indicate that the use of the electrode consisting of the sol-gel matrix is a good alternative to the homogeneous electro-catalytic process.
 Furthermore, the sol-gel matrix protects the CuIIL12+ complex from decomposing at pH values that can render the complex unstable in the homogeneous solution.

-The results also show that the nature of the precursors used to prepare the sol-gel electrode has a considerable effect on electrode efficiency.
+The results also show that the nature of the precursors used to prepare the sol-gel electrode has a considerable affect on electrode efficiency.
 These results have far-reaching implications in terms of catalytic process control and active species recycling.

 Acknowledgements